fygar256/general-assembler-axx/README.md

 ・Comments

-If you write '//' in a pattern file, the text after // on that line becomes a comment.
+If you write "/" in the pattern file, the line after /* becomes a comment.
+Currently, it is not possible to close with */.
+Valid only after /* on that line.

 ・Case distinction, variables